reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 ### Delayed Response with Separated Listener.

 All these approaches work fine with Spring AMQP and RabbitMQ, but there are cases when they have a drawback.
 The client always has a state.
-It means if the client sends a response, the client has to keep the correlation id in memory and assign the response to the request.
+It means if the client sends a request, the client has to keep the correlation id in memory and assign the response to the request.

 **It means, only the sender of the request can get the response.**

 Let's say we have many instances of the client.
-One instance sends a response to the server and this instance, unfortunately, crashes for some reasons and is not available anymore.
+One instance sends a request to the server and this instance, unfortunately, crashes for some reasons and is not available anymore.
 The response cannot be proceeded anymore and is lost.
 Also, the server can take longer than usually for proceeding request and clients